1 John 2:1

 (c) The things in the world refers to the fallen order with its inferior and hollow temptations.
 It does not refer to people or those things God has created for our enjoyment.

 (d) The love of the Father is one of the recurring themes of John’s writing (John 16:27, 1 John 4:19).
 The unconditional love of God is revealed to us in the Son he sent to save us (1 John 4:9–10).
 His love is manifested in the way he embraces us as his dearly-loved children (1 John 3:1).
+God loves you the same way he loves Jesus (see entry for John 17:23).

 1 John 2:16